validatedpatterns/docs/devsecops/cluster-sizing.md

 | Control Plane | 3 | Amazon Web Services | m5.xlarge
 | Worker | 3 | Amazon Web Services | m5.4xlarge

 The Hub OpenShift cluster needs to be a larger than the managed clusters for this demo because it deploys critical pattern infrastructure components like Red Hat Quay which requires Red Hat Open Data Foundation (ODF).
 The above cluster sizing is close to a **minimum** size for a Hub cluster.
-In the next few sections we take some snapshots of the cluster utilization while the **Secure Supply Chain** pattern is running.
+In the next few sections we take some snapshots of the cluster utilization while the **Multicluster DevSecOps** pattern is running.
 Keep in mind that resources will have to be added as more images and image versions are added to the Quay registry.

 #### Hub Cluster utilization

-Below is a snapshot of the OpenShift cluster utilization while running the **Secure Supply Chain** pattern:
+Below is a snapshot of the OpenShift cluster utilization while running the **Multicluster DevSecOps** pattern:

 TBD